 One-Liner (Postfix)

 Run on the server where Postfix runs.
-Replace <EVENT_INGESTION_KEY> with the key from your Custom SMTP TPSP (shown once at creation).
+Replace<EVENT_INGESTION_KEY> with the key from your Custom SMTP TPSP (shown once at creation).

 Package Installation

-The agent is also available as:
+The agent is also available as:.debpackage (Debian/Ubuntu).rpmpackage (RHEL/CentOS)- Raw binary with shell installer

-Use the same --api-key, --mta, and --endpoint (or config file) as in the one-liner.
+--api-key, --mta, and --endpoint (or config file) as in the one-liner.

 Configuration

-- Command-line flags (as in the install command)
+Configuration can be provided via:- Command-line flags (as in the install command)

 - Config file: